jexxa-projects/JLegMed/docs/architecture/005-resource-pool-to-access-technology-stack.md

-# 4. Object Pool to access technology stack
+# 4. Object Pool for Accessing the Technology Stack

-Date: 2024-01-26
+**Date:** 2024-01-26

-## Status

-Accepted
+**Status:** Accepted

 ## Context
-Technology stacks typically depend on state-related information such as a file or session handle.
+Technology stacks often rely on stateful information such as file handles, session handles, or connections.
-Since we are pushing the use of lambda expressions, we need a way to initialize and manage this technology-related state information outside the lambda expression.
+Since we encourage the use of lambda expressions in **JLegMed**, we need a mechanism to initialize and manage such state information **outside** of the lambda expression.

 ## Decision

-We use a dedicated `ressource pool` for a specific technology stack to manage it states on a filter level.
+We introduce a dedicated **resource pool** for each specific technology stack.
+This pool manages the lifecycle of stateful resources at the filter level.

-A lambda expression, encapsulated in a filter, can then access the ressource pool and avoid creating a new ressource by simply asking the pool for one that has already been instantiated instead.
+A lambda expression, encapsulated within a filter, can then access the resource pool and reuse an already instantiated resource instead of creating a new one.
-For identifying the required ressource, we use the `useProperties` name defined in flow graph
+The required resource is identified using the `useProperties` name defined in the flow graph.

 ## Consequences
-* We use the `FilterContext` of a filter so that a resource pool can manage resources on a filter level.
+* The `FilterContext` of a filter is used so that the resource pool can manage resources at the filter level.
-* All configuration aspects of a technology stack or a specific connection must be defined using properties.
-In case a developer forgets to configure the properties, [ADR 002-fail-fast-approach](004-fail-fast-approach.md) handles this failure.
+* All configuration aspects of a technology stack or a specific connection must be defined using **properties**.
+If a developer forgets to configure these properties, [ADR 002 - Fail-Fast Approach](004-fail-fast-approach.md) ensures the application fails fast.
-* Resource pools must be implemented as singletons to be used in lambda expressions.
-For proper initialization of these singletons in Java, the class information must be passed to JLegMed in the main method so that it can force class loading
+* Resource pools must be implemented as **singletons** to be reusable in lambda expressions.
+For proper initialization of these singletons in Java, the class information must be passed to JLegMed in the main method so that it can enforce class loading.
-* Due to [ADR 002-fail-fast-approach](004-fail-fast-approach.md), ressource pools get `Properties` information for all pools.
-So they must be able to detect and ignore properties that are not related to themselves.
+* Due to the [ADR 002 - Fail-Fast Approach](004-fail-fast-approach.md), all resource pools receive the full set of `Properties`.
+They must therefore be able to detect and ignore properties that are not relevant to themselves.